 - Mundane Utility: One of the Guillotines kills time by throwing rocks across water, which skip about twenty times.

 - Orphanage of Fear: The Guillotines Squad is chosen from orphans and trained to kill all their lives.
 In a huge subversion, the Guillotines squad turns out to be anything but apathetic in private (they're still killing machines mind you).

 - Remake Cameo: More of a Remake Supporting Role for Wang Yu, the chief of the Guillotines squad.

-- Show Within a Show: The shadow puppet shows about Tian Lang could count.
+- Show Within a Show: The shadow puppet shows about Tian Lang.

 - The Smurfette Principle: The Guillotine squad's token Dark Action Girl Musen.

 - So Last Season: Invoked as a plot point.
 The Qing Empire has been planning to phase out the Guillotines and introduce firearms.